sebastjan-hribar/tachiban/README.md

 # Tachiban

-Tachiban provides simple password hashing for user authentication with bcrypt.
+Tachiban provides simple authentication system with bcrypt.
-The module provides methods for generating password hash and salt, password reset sent time and a token in a form of random URL-safe base64 string to use for password reset links.
+It provides methods for generating password hash and salt, password reset sent time and a token in a form of random URL-safe base64 string, to use for creating a password reset link.
 It also provides a method for user authentication.

 The Tachiban code was extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.

-Though derived from a Hanami web app, Tachiban is currently not bound to Hanami.
+Tachiban is currently not bound to Hanami.

 ## Installation